-- 2.13.
-The Council will aim to publish the HELAA annually in spring with the review phases, viability testing and report writing taking place between July and January.
-This window of production enables the Council some level of flexibility in managing the workload of other Local Plan work, available resources, statutory holiday periods and the procurement of specialist advice where needed. - 2.14.
-The Council has decided to accept new sites for consideration through the annual HELAA, until such time as the necessary land allocation documents of the Local Plan have been adopted, or a significant stage has been reached where sufficient land has been identified to meet the needs of the Borough.
-For practicality reasons, and to allow sufficient time for review, the Council will set a 'cut off' date for new site submissions in early April each year.
+- 2.12 The Council will aim to publish the HELAA annually following a sequence of review phases, viability testing and report writing. - 2.13 The Council has decided to accept new sites for consideration through the annual review of the HELAA, until such time as the necessary land allocation documents of the Local Plan have been adopted, or a significant stage has been reached where sufficient land has been identified to meet the needs of the Borough.
+For practicality reasons, and to allow sufficient time for review, the Council will set a 'cut off' date for new site submissions at the end of March each year.
 This date will be published on the Council's website accordingly.